Chinnyxplore/AI-workforce-week3/Copilot-overview.md

 It relies heavily on the structure of microsoft365.
 On windows 11 by default copilot chat is seen and used.
 Copilot is as good as the Microsoft365 behind it.
+If there is no strong Identity management copilot cannot function clean in the Microsoft365 environment.